Converting Your Home To A Rental Property

 - Take advantage of owner-occupied-only purchase programs like HUD and Fannie MAE REOs.
 These sellers give owner-occupied buyers a chance to buy homes before investors.

-- Make sure you plan for the transition from owner-occupied property to a rental.
+- Make sure you plan for the transition from owner-occupied property to a rental property.
 It will not be easy to qualify for a new loan, because you can’t count rental income right away with most lenders.

 Investing in real estate has long been a staple for many people to increase their income and build wealth.
 If you have a home that could possibly be rented for a profit this is a great time to seize low mortgage rates and purchase another home.